 Insights from other disciplines

-In addition to classical ecology, there are other valuable approaches for succession planning in food forests:
+- In addition to traditional ecology, there are other valuable approaches to succession planning in food forests:

 Conclusion